 - Proximate cause – Your injuries were a foreseeable result of the defendant’s behavior.
 For example, a drunk driver hitting and killing a pedestrian is a foreseeable consequence of the driver choosing to get behind the wheel while intoxicated.
 However, if a drunk driver were to collide with an 18-wheeler carrying volatile chemicals which exploded on impact and caused a poorly maintained utility pole a half-mile away to fall over and injure a pedestrian on a late-night walk, it is unlikely the drunk driver would be held liable for the pedestrian’s injuries as the collapse of the utility pole is a highly unforeseeable consequence of the defendant’s drunk driving.

 - Damages – You have suffered a hardship that the civil justice system can compensate you for.
 This may include medical expenses, pain and suffering, lost wages, or mental anguish.

 Contact an Experienced Car Accident Attorney

-If you or a loved one have been injured in a car crash, contact Thomas J. Henry Law.
-Our experienced car accident attorneys have experience handling a multitude of injury accidents, no matter how severe the crash or injury.
+If you or a loved one have been injured in a car crash, contact Thomas J. Henry Law to speak with a Texas car accident lawyer.
+Our experienced attorneys have experience handling a multitude of injury accidents, no matter how severe the crash or injury.
 You may be entitled to compensation for your damages if another driver acted negligently.
 Our firm has the experienced lawyers and financial resources that you need to achieve the real results you deserve.